nim-works/cps/README.md

 The implementation is comprised of two concepts:

-1. an *environment* is a bespoke type made to carry all locals in a procedure, plus a pointer `fn` to a continuation leg, and a `mom` pointer to the prior
+1. an *environment* is a bespoke type made to carry all locals in a procedure, plus a pointer `fn` to a continuation leg, and a `mom` pointer to any parent
-leg:
+continuation:

 ```nim
 type